OIbironke/OIbironke/README.md

 # Hi there, I'm Oluwadamilola (Dami) Ibironke

 I'm a Data Engineer based in London, UK, with a passion for turning data into insights and solving real-world challenges.
-I bring a diverse background from sound engineering to teaching, which helps me approach problems creatively and effectively.
+I bring a diverse background in sound engineering, teaching, machine learning and mathematical analysis which helps me approach problems creatively and effectively.

 ## Skills & Technologies